amjadmajid/Makefile/README.md

     ...

- General remarkes
+## General remarkes
+	1- By convention all variable's names used in a Makefile written in upper-case form, i.e. CC = gcc.
+	2- A varaible can be accessed using one of these ${VAR}, $(VAR) syntaxes.
-	 By convention, all variable names used in a Makefile are in upper-case is CC = gcc, which can then be used later on as ${CC} or $(CC) if no target specified for make, make is defaulted to target the first target in the Makefile Makefiles use  as the comment-start marker Each make line is executed in a separate sub-shell environment.
+ 	3- If no target specified for make, make is defaulted to target the first target in the Makefile.
+	4- Each make line is executed in a separate sub-shell environment.
 Therefore, a command like cd newdir will not affect the next lines